 Expansion and growth are two things we’re always pushing for.
 Although we have already come a long way since our launch in 2012, there’s a lot of growth left to do for Flubit.com.
-We plan to use some of the new financing to continue to build out new technologies and improve our products and services for customers.
-We want continue to onboard UK online retailers who can benefit from a new incremental sales channel, we’re developing innovative new ways for partners to and we have ambitions to take Flubit overseas.
+We plan to use some of the new financings to continue to build out new technologies and improve our products and services for customers.
+We want to continue to onboard UK online retailers who can benefit from a new incremental sales channel, we’re developing innovative new ways for partners to and we have ambitions to take Flubit overseas.

 Is there any interesting news from flubit you want to share with us?

 We’ve recently launched our new Instant Offer feature which gives existing users the chance to get their offer back quicker than normal.
 Through this innovation, our users can now get offers back within 30 seconds rather than having to wait a few hours.
 The discount is a bit lower than going through our normal Demand process and waiting, but for those that need to purchase immediately, they can get money off something they were going to buy at full price anyway.

 What is the very best advice you can give young entrepreneurs starting their own business?

 If you believe you have a great business idea, have done your research and have a credible business plan, go for it.
 But make sure you have people you can turn to for solid advice and ensure you are working with people who share your vision and you can trust implicitly.
 It could be one of the best moves you ever make and even if it fails you’ll probably regret not doing it more than giving it a go and not succeeding.
 Oh, and get thick skinned quick.